AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/bulk-edit-metadata.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: content-management
-title: Bulk edit metadata in [!DNL Workfront] Library
+title: Bulk edit metadata in [!DNL Workfront Library]
 description: Metadata consists of information that describes the attributes and content of an asset.
 Users can edit the metadata of multiple assets at once.
-For more information about metadata, see Overview of Metadata in [!DNL Workfront] Library.
+For more information about metadata, see Overview of Metadata in [!DNL Workfront Library].
 feature: Workfront Library, Digital Content and Documents
 exl-id: 1c42afcd-55b8-4a2f-841a-f9cb446ce177
 ---
-# Bulk edit metadata in [!DNL Workfront] Library
+# Bulk edit metadata in [!DNL Workfront Library]

 Metadata consists of information that describes the attributes and content of an asset.
 Users can edit the metadata of multiple assets at once.
-For more information about metadata, see [Overview of Metadata in [!DNL Workfront] Library](../../workfront-library/administration-and-setup/metadata/metadata-overview.md).
+For more information about metadata, see [Overview of Metadata in [!DNL Workfront Library]](../../workfront-library/administration-and-setup/metadata/metadata-overview.md).

 To bulk edit metadata: